 Mercedes-Benz is readying the facelifted S-Class for market introduction in Q4 of 2017.
 The updated S-Class will introduce a host of new features and technology as well a range of new engines.
 Take a look at what you can expect from the S-Class...

-The tech-laden Mercedes-Benz S-Class has received a facelift and it’s expected to be fully revealed at the upcoming Shanghai Motor Show on 17 April 2017.
-The flagship S-Class will rival products such as the BMW 7 Series and new Audi A8, which is expected to be shown in the next few months.
+The tech-laden Mercedes-Benz S-Class has received a facelift and it will go to market later this year flaunting a flurry of new features.
+The flagship S-Class will rival products such as the BMW 7 Series and new Audi A8.

 You can expect even higher levels of interior comfort inside the facelifted Mercedes-Benz S-Class.